Master of Science in Nursing (MSN)

 The curriculum consists of 14-week MSN and specialty track courses to prepare nurses for a variety of advanced practice roles.
 The last two semesters include clinical coursework with a qualified preceptor within their specialty area and geographic location.
 These supervised experiences total 250 clinical hours.
 Upon graduation, these hours may be applied toward the required 500 clinical hours necessary to apply for admission into the DNP program.

-A cohort of full-time students for each track is admitted each Fall, with the students able to complete the degree in four sequential semesters.
+A cohort of full-time and part-time students for each track is admitted each Fall.
+Full-time students are able to complete the degree in four sequential semesters; part-time students in six semesters.
 The program's online structure maintains a minimum four day per week participation schedule that offers flexibility to fit into students' current work and life responsibilities.
 All 12 courses in the MSN program are taught by expert nursing faculty in small class sizes, ensuring individualized attention and communication throughout your graduate studies.

 The AfterCollege/AACN Scholarships support students who are seeking a baccalaureate, masters or doctoral degree in nursing.
 Eight $2,500 scholarships will be awarded throughout the year.
 The application deadlines are January 31st, April 30, July 31, and October 31.
 Click here to learn more and apply.